-Offline mode AdaEdge offline mode aims to preserve workload-critical information as much as possible within the system storage budget.
+AdaEdge offline mode aims to preserve workload-critical information as much as possible within the system storage budget.
 So the compression process keeps fetching uncompressed segments from the uncompressed buffer and applies a different level of compression based on the segment importance.
-In this experiment, we reserve 8MB of space for AdaEdge to ingest 80MB of data points.
-The horizontal axis shows the ingestion timestamp.
+In this experiment, we reserve 10MB of space for AdaEdge to ingest 80MB of data points with a recoding threshold 0.8.
+The horizontal axis in Figure 5.19 shows the ingestion timestamp.
 The two vertical axes correspond to space usage and machine learning task accuracy loss.
-So in this ingestion experiment, there are basically two types of encoding selection: lossless compression selection that optimizes for minimizing compression ratio to save space as much as possible, and lossy compression selection that optimizes for machine learning tasks accuracy.
-Here we also include the baselines with all possible compression pairs in the form <Lossless, Lossy>.
-We only show several compression pair representatives to keep the figure clear and readable. <MAB, MAB> is our solution with MAB-based encoding selection strategies.
-During the ingestion experiment, we will periodically check the space usage, which is shown at the very top of the figure.
+In this ingestion experiment, there are basically two types of encoding selection: lossless compression selection that optimizes for minimizing compression ratio to save space as much as possible, and lossy compression selection that optimizes for machine learning tasks accuracy.
+Here we also include the baselines with all possible compression pairs in the form "Lossless, Lossy".
+There are, in total, 25 baselines covering all compression pair combinations.
+We only show several top compression pair representatives to keep the figure clear and readable.
+"MAB, MAB" is our solution with MAB-based encoding selection strategies.
+During the ingestion experiment, we will periodically check the space usage shown with the red lines in the figures.

 In this experiment, we use 0.8 as a threshold for initializing a recoding process.
-As we can see from Figure 5.13, all the compression pairs are capable of binding the space usage to a safe level.
-And the increasing slope of MAB is slighter than others' because MAB lossless compression selects the optimal lossless compression with the smallest compressed file size (better than snappy shown in other baselines).
-The line to the bottom shows the KMeans task accuracy loss.
+As we can see from Figure 5.19, all the compression pairs are capable of bounding the space usage to a safe level defined by the recoding threshold, as we can see from the red lines.
+The increasing slope of MAB space usage is slighter than Gzip, Snappy or Gorilla baselines shown in subfigures 5.19(g), 5.19(h) and 5.19(i) respectively, since MAB lossless compression selects Sprintz as the optimal lossless compression with the smallest compressed file size.
+The blue line to the bottom shows the KMeans task accuracy loss.
 The task accuracy loss starts to increase when the space usage line reaches the recoding threshold, where the lossy recoding process is initialized.
 The slower the task accuracy loss line increases, the better compression it is.
-As we can see, MAB-based compression selection is always the best to choose the optimal compression to minimize task accuracy loss.
+As we can see, MAB-based lossy compression selection is always the best to choose the optimal compression to minimize task accuracy loss.